 Welcome to Hampshire Narrow Gauge Railway Trust

-the Hampshire Narrow Gauge Railway Trust, an important milestone which has proved a most beneficial development.
+into the Hampshire Narrow Gauge Railway Trust, an important milestone which has proved a most beneficial development.

-With its base for operations at the Brickworks Industrial Museum in Hampshire in the south of England,
+With its base for operations at the Bursledon Brickworks Museum Trust in Hampshire in the south of England,

 the Trust conserves and operates narrow gauge equipment dating back to the end of the nineteenth century.